 How high can a baby's fever go?

 With small babies and children, the fever can go quite high.
 Sometimes the fever runs as high as 41 degrees.
-In general however, you do not have to worry so much if your baby or child has such a high fever.
-The intensity of the fever is not directly related to the severity of the disease.
+In general however, the intensity of the fever is not directly related to the severity of the disease.

 Why do babies and children get a fever?